Getting Started With Self-Hosting

 Reliability: I bet that the internet connection and an electricity supply in your house are less reliable than in an average data center.
-Hosting a popular blog from home might not be a good idea so your should consider your tolerance for service interruptions.
+Hosting a popular blog from home might not be a good idea so you should consider your tolerance for service interruptions.

 Recommended Server: Raspberry Pi 4

-I tend to keep my articles practical and it means I can’t be too abstract and I have to make certain choices.
+I tend to keep my articles practical, and it means I can’t be too abstract, and I have to make certain choices.
 When I make those choices, I try to explain the reasons behind them.
 One of those choices is using Raspberry Pi 4 as a server.
 Here is why:

 It’s reproducible: You might have an old Dell laptop that can be transformed into a nice server but there aren’t many people in the same situation.
 Advising people to buy an old second hand laptop is also problematic for various reasons.
 On the other hand, Raspberry Pi is widely available and still up to date.
-It’s easy to set up and it has a first-class Linux support so you won’t have any driver issues.
+It’s easy to set up, and it has a first-class Linux support, so you won’t have any driver issues.

 It’s cheap: It starts from $35.
-Very much worth it, especially for a beginner who can easily stuck with trying to install Linux on an incompatible or poorly supported piece of hardware.
+Very much worth it, especially for a beginner who can easily get stuck with trying to install Linux on an incompatible or poorly supported piece of hardware.

-It’s reasonably fast: If all of the above sounds too good to be true, there is a reason for that: $35 server will have the performance of a $35 server and it’s not the highest performance possible.
+It’s reasonably fast: If all of the above sounds too good to be true, there is a reason for that: $35 server will have the performance of a $35 server, and it’s not the highest performance possible.
 Literally any laptop or a PC would run the same programs much faster.
 In my opinion, you should consider switching to something more powerful once you’re comfortable enough with maintaining your own servers but Raspberry Pi 4 can easily run most of the apps you might need and the performance should be OK.

 Dealing with hardware issues is easy: Just replace the whole board with the identical one.
 That’s fast and effective.
 It can be done in seconds, just remove the SD card and connect it to other board.
 If you have any USB peripherals, connect them too and that’s it, everything will work just fine.